MSallermann/chemfit/docs/src/usage/example_scme.rst

 Instantiating the factory functors
 ####################################

-While it is completely possible to supply your own factory functions, we will use the predefined ones from the :py:mod:`scme_fitting.scme_objective_function` module:
+While it is completely possible to supply your own factory functions, we will use the predefined ones from the :py:mod:`scme_fitting.scme_factories` module:

 .. code-block:: python

-    from scme_fitting.scme_objective_function import SCMECalculatorFactory, SCMEParameterApplier
+    from scme_fitting.scme_factories import SCMECalculatorFactory, SCMEParameterApplier

     calc_factory = SCMECalculatorFactory(
                         default_scme_params=default_params,